List of heads of state of Russia

-This is the list of the heads of state of Russia after the monarchy had been abolished in 1917.
+This is the list of the heads of state of Russia after the abolition of the monarchy in 1917.

-Russian Republic (1917–1918)
+Russian Republic (1917)

 With the abdication of Emperor Nicholas II after the February Revolution of 1917, power in Russia passed to the Provisional Government formed by the liberal leadership of the Duma.
 Grand Duke Michael had refused to ascend to his older brother's throne without the consent of an elected Constituent Assembly, and it was broadly assumed that the Assembly would be the only body with the authority to change the form of government.
 However, after a failed coup attempt against the government, the Russian Republic was proclaimed by Minister-President Kerensky.
 The election was scheduled for November 1917, yet when it finally took place, the power in the capital city of Petrograd had already switched to the Bolshevik revolutionaries.
 By that time, the government had been de facto dissolved, and the newly elected Assembly was also disbanded after its very first session by the Bolsheviks on 19 January 1918.